JWG via DTN 15 January 2023 JT and Rae have been reading the tar baby saga and are trying hard…

 (Global news) The English National Opera has developed a pilot program, ENO Breathe, to help COVID-19 survivors strengthen their damaged lungs.
 Crystal Goomansingh takes you to one of the virtual lessons to explain how it works.

 A breathing and wellbeing programme developed specifically for people recovering from COVID-19, who are still suffering from breathlessness and associated anxiety.
-Delivered by ENO in collaboration with Imperial College Healthcare teams entirely online, the programme focuses on breathing re-training through singing.

 London poised to lead research on toll facing COVID ‘long-haulers’